BARCUD MOTOR CLUB

 Highest placed under 1400cc crew – Awards

 All challenge cups remain the property of Barcud Motor Club and must be returned after 11 months, or sooner on request.
-No crew may win more than one award, other than the “Best Turned Out Car” award.
+No crew may win more than one award, other than the “Best Presented Car” award.
 Other awards may be announced in the Final Instructions.

-The entry list opens on publication of these regulations and closes on Saturday, August 5th 2017.
-Entries can only be made online, using the www.rallies.info system.
-Payment can be made either by PayPal or by cheque.
-Entries paid for by cheque will be held in abeyance until the cheque has been received by the Entries Secretary, and subsequently cleared by the competitor’s bank for payment.
+The entry list opens on publication of these regulations and closes on Saturday, July 27th 2019.
+Entries can only be accepted by post – no hand delivered entries will be accepted.
+Payment can be made either by bank transfer or by cheque.
+Entries paid for by cheque will be held in abeyance until the cheque has been received by the Entries Secretary (if it does not accompany the entry form), and subsequently cleared by the competitor’s bank for payment.
 The Entry Fee for the event is £100.00, which includes two breakfasts.

 All payments made on the night MUST be in cash.
 No other method of payment will be accepted.

 The maximum entry for the event is 90, plus 5 reserves per class.
 The maximum for each class is 50 and the minimum 10.
 The minimum for the event is 50.
 Should any of the minimum figures not be reached, the organisers reserve the right to amalgamate classes or cancel the event as necessary.
 Entries will be selected on a first come, first served basis.
 Any entry accompanied by a post-dated cheque (where payment is made by cheque) will be deemed not to have arrived until the date of the cheque.
 Any entry containing a false or incorrect statement shall be null and void and the entrant deemed to be in contravention of the General Competition Rules of Motorsport UK.
 The entry may be forfeited, in accordance with D19.
 The organisers may conduct random checks, in order to establish the accuracy of some or all the information given on the entry form.
 The organisers reserve the right to refuse any entry without a specified reason.